The DPNSEE Board

 Since the last annual meeting of the General Assembly, held on 10 December 2018, members of the Board are:

 Vlatko Dekov started his career in HOPS in 2000. as a social worker within the Harm reduction program and he worked in drop in center for injecting drug users and on outreach.
 After 2 years he become director of Harm reduction program in HOPS and he has responsible for develop 7 new harm reduction program in 5 city in Macedonia.

 From 2005 to 2011 he was Executive director of HOPS.
 Dekov is a member of many national and international bodies and commissions targeting Drugs and addictions , HIV/AIDS and Human rights issues.
 Very often Dekov is engaged as a team leader of different research in the field of drug use.

-President of the Association Prevent, Novi Sad, Serbia and Certified Coordinator of youth work programs, with sixteen years of experience in the field of drug issues.
-Very experienced trainer and manager.
+Nebojša Djurasović is a president of the Association Prevent, from Novi Sad, Serbia and Certified Coordinator of youth work programs, with sixteen years of experience in the field of drug issues.

 She works for the organization since 1999.
 Her professional experience is related to development and management of preventive, research and advocacy projects in the area of drug use and HIV prevention, coordination of educational activities, coordination of relations with Bulgarian and international organizations and networks.